 - Identifying tasks that can be performed better and/or faster with AI

 - Measuring the value that AI can add

 - Designing human-in-the-loop solutions when the expected efficiency is not reached by machines alone

 The term “orchestration” is a good one, because implicit in it is a sense of fluidity – areas and occasions when, as it were, either people or technology will be playing solo, and other times and places when they will be playing together.

 The algorithms we use gauge possible outcomes and use formulae to create human-in-the-loop solutions in which the process efficiency is better than machine-only, but is achieved at a cost that is much lower than person-only.
 This truly is augmentation in action.

-We’re working with clients to build an augmented workforce approach in functions including finance, the supply chain, human resources, and contact centers, to name just a few.
+We’re working with clients to build a digitally augmented workforce approach in functions including finance, the supply chain, human resources, and contact centers, to name just a few.
 We help them identify their need and shape their response; we create a model for them; and we help them execute it, so as to achieve the outcome they seek.

 It’s paying real dividends, and not just for the business, either.
 As this new approach to tasks consolidates itself, we’re seeing the workforce change.
 People are acquiring and using skillsets that didn’t even exist a few years ago.
 Why?
 Partly because the technology requires an understanding of the new world of intelligent automation, and partly because people are now freed from the repetitive tasks of yesterday, and are able to focus on the increased value they can bring to the business requirements of today and tomorrow.

 Intelligent automation is streamlining processes, and is weaving itself into the fabric of the modern enterprise, thereby benefiting the organization, the workforce and the customer alike.
 In a way, perhaps, we’re not so far from the cotton mill with which this piece opened.